-The College has a separate Investment Policy in place that complies with DfE Financial Memorandum.
+The College has a separate Investment Policy in place that complies with the Partnership Agreement with DfE.
 The purpose of the policy is to provide the College with specific guidelines as to the period of investments, diversification of institutions, and aiming to attain the best rate of return on any investments.